rogerhu/compsci_guides/Graph-Traversals.md

 ## Key Takeaways:
 * DFS is better for analyzing structure of graphs (ex. looking for cycles)
-* BFS is better for optimization (ex. shortetest path algorithms)
+* BFS is better for optimization (ex. shortest path algorithms)